 Pathology at Johns Hopkins

-The Department of Pathology at Johns Hopkins is preeminent nationally and globally in the study and treatment of human disease, and in professional training in all areas of pathology and laboratory science.
-Currently, there are over 1400 people in the department which includes approximately 120 full-time faculty, 34 residents, 45 graduate students, over 100 fellows, and approximately 1000 staff members.
+The Department of Pathology at Johns Hopkins is preeminent nationally and globally in the study and treatment of human disease and in professional training in all areas of pathology and laboratory science.
+Currently, there are over 1400 people in the department, which includes approximately 120 full-time faculty, 36 residents, 45 graduate students, over 100 fellows, and 1000 staff members.

 Get a Second Opinion

 Learn about Your Disease

 Proteomics and Glycoproteomics: What We Learn Beyond Genomics

 Learn more about our Pathobiology Program »

 Waki Hosoda, M.D., Ph.D. has been selected as the inaugural Sol Goldman Fellow in Pancreatic Cancer Research in the Department of Pathology at Johns Hopkins Medicine.
 His special interest lies in pathology and genetics of pancreatic tumors.
 He is currently working in the laboratory of Laura Wood, M.D., Ph.D., focused on characterizing the genetic alterations in high-grade precursors of pancreatic cancer.
 His study is a real tour de force, and the early results are simply ground-breaking.

 Čiháková Lab in European Journal of ImmunologyDecember 6, 2016